scarletbright/avalanche-docs/docs/v1.0/en/quickstart/ava-getting-started.md

 }
 ```

 Great!
-Now your P-Chain account has enough AVAX tokens to provide a stake.
+Now your P-Chain address has enough AVAX tokens to provide a stake.

 ### Issue the Transaction